Bonneville cutthroat trout broodstock program improves fishing in southeast Idaho

 To date, this program has largely focused on tributaries to the Bear River in the Gentile Valley between Grace Dam and Oneida Reservoir.
 Idaho Fish and Game has sourced around 2,500 BCT from Cottonwood Creek for broodstock, a local BCT stronghold in the area.
 A total of 535 females have been spawned and 190,674 fish stocked to benefit the BCT population.
 The goal is to stock on average 20,000 BCT each year, and with the numbers mentioned before the program has averaged 21,186 BCT/year.

 Thus far, BCT have been successfully reintroduced to several streams.
-In addition, the mainstream Bear River in the Black Canyon reach has been stocked with BCT to directly support fishing opportunity.
+In addition, the mainstem Bear River in the Black Canyon reach has been stocked with BCT to directly support fishing opportunity.